AC17 Sabbatical Leave (Formerly HR17)

-- They have served the University for a minimum of seven full contract years of full-time service and hold the rank of senior scientist, senior research associate, or research associate.
+- They have served the University for a minimum of seven full contract years of full-time service and hold the rank of research professor, associate research professor, or assistant research professor.

 If paid with funds provided by an agency other than the University (USDA, for example), the use of restricted funds for the sabbatical must be allowed by the granting agency.